helidon-io/helidon/docs-internal/message-body-api.md

 public void contentLength(long contentLength) {
-  // sets the Content-Length header value if not already set }
+  // sets the Content-Length header value if not already set
+  // in the case of a client body writer, this method would be a no-op.
+}

 public List<MediaType> acceptedTypes() {